victusfate/victusspiritus/_posts/2011-03-17-brushing-up-on-computer-science-part-5-graphs-networks-and-operating-systems.markdown

 "Once you start down the path of lock management the non-deterministic character of the system can quickly overwhelm your brain"<br />
 <a href="http://compoundthinking.com/blog/index.php/2008/05/14/threads-processes-rails-trubogears-and-scalability/">Mark Ramm</a><br />
 (I linked to Mr. Ramm's brief and effective introduction to threads and processes).</p>
 <p>One of the simplest ways to scale an algorithm to many processes is horizontally.
 You batch concurrent and completely isolated runs and then tally their results with post processing.
 But there are times when running a single process with many threads will yield irresistible optimization returns.
 Recognizing when to walk the path of concurrent threads versus alternative options is a signal of expertise.
-I discussed an implementation of green threads in ruby over a couple of posts last year (<a href="http://www.victusspiritus.com/2009/12/31/ensure-all-roads-lead-to-your-goal-ruby-threads/">1</a>, <a href="http://www.victusspiritus.com/2010/01/01/practical-first-rails-threading-example/">2</a>), and it saved us some time waiting on remote api calls. <i>It's worth noting that the Ruby MRI suffers from the same GIL that's mentioned in the slides on Python below.</i></p>
+I discussed an implementation of green threads in ruby over a couple of posts last year (<a href="http://victusfate.github.io/victusspiritus/uncategorized/2009/12/31/ensure-all-roads-lead-to-your-goal-ruby-threads/">1</a>, <a href="http://victusfate.github.io/victusspiritus/uncategorized/2010/01/01/practical-first-rails-threading-example/">2</a>), and it saved us some time waiting on remote api calls. <i>It's worth noting that the Ruby MRI suffers from the same GIL that's mentioned in the slides on Python below.</i></p>
-<p>It's beyond the scope of this post to go into great details about how operating systems handle the memory space (swapping, caching) and balance processor load (<a href="http://www.victusspiritus.com/wp-content/uploads/2011/03/umpa-lumpa.jpg">tiny red men</a>).
+<p>It's beyond the scope of this post to go into great details about how operating systems handle the memory space (swapping, caching) and balance processor load (<a href="{{ site.url }}/assets/2011/03/umpa-lumpa.jpg">tiny red men</a>).
 What I'm interested in reviewing and learning more about is how multi/thread/process applications can best be designed to take advantage of increasingly concurrent hardware to solve computationally expensive problems.
 First let's begin by covering definitions, and then wrap up this series with a couple slideshows which <del datetime="2011-03-18T16:10:29+00:00">show all my baby pictures</del> discuss concurrent processing.</p>
 <p><b>Defintiions</b></p>
 <p><i>What's a process?</i><br />
 Processes describe active applications.
 A process encapsulates the execution code and memory for a given program, and may share state information with other processes through communication channels (sockets).</p>